 Fed alone as a low-calorie source of protein, vitamins, and minerals to balance forage.

 Depending on forage quality, your horse should be able to get all his daily essential nutrients from pasture or hay.
 However, it’s widely recognised that modern forage and pasture is frequently deficient in minerals and other nutrients.
 Forage analysis can help you pinpoint exactly what is lacking.
 This is when a balancer is a great way to counteract these deficiencies.
 Furthermore, feeding the recommended daily amount of a balancer means no additional vitamin or mineral supplement should be required.

 Fed alongside ‘Straights’.

-Some owners prefer to incorporate ‘straights’ such as lupins, oats, barley etc with beet pulp, chaff, oil etc. Whilst great ingredients, they can leave a diet unbalanced in some specific areas such as macro minerals.
+Some owners prefer to incorporate ‘straights’ such as lupins, oats, barley etc alongside beet pulp, chaff, oil etc. Whilst great ingredients, they can leave a diet unbalanced in some specific areas such as macro minerals.
 So, a balancer is ideal for this type of feeding programme.
 The main components of the feed provide the calories.
-And the balancer is added to ‘fill in the nutritional gaps’ of these ingredients, supplying amino acids, vitamins and minerals.
+And the balancer is added to ‘fill in the nutritional gaps’ of these ingredients, supplying amino acids, vitamins and minerals and essential fatty acids.

 Feeding less than recommended?